Zzziwei/50.039-The-Theory-and-Practice-of-Deep-Learning-Y2021/README.md

 ### Architecture 2:

 1. Step 1-3 is the same as the Architecture 1.
 Ensure you have extracted the video frames as described in step 3.
+2. (Optional) To extract the audio features yourself, run `python audio_features_extraction.py` or simply use the `audio_features.pickle` file provided
-2. Open the jupyter notebook, *visual_and_audio_component.ipynb*, and run the codes accordingly for training and testing.
+3. Open the jupyter notebook, *visual_and_audio_component.ipynb*, and run the codes accordingly for training and testing.